status-im/swarms/ideas/92-disc-v5-research.md

 ## Success Metrics
 1. Connecting to the network for statusd/Status App via DiscV5 is successful in at least 99% of tries,
 1. It's possible to discover minimal number of LES/2, Whisper and MailServer nodes via DiscV5 within 15 seconds without cache and in 5 seconds with cache,
-1. Resources consumption is not higher than 20% compared to static nodes.
+1. Resources consumption (CPU and network ingress/egress) is not higher than 20% compared to static nodes.

 ## Links
 * https://github.com/fjl/p2p-drafts